Electronic waste (e-waste) contains valuable resources we can reuse, as well as hazardous materials that are bad for the environment.

 - Printers, scanners and faxes

-NOTE: Don't forget to remove your personal information from your computer before recycling.
+NOTE: Don't forget to remove your personal information from your device before recycling.
 Click here to find out how.

 Mobile Phones, Digital Cameras and Accessories

-Mobile phones, digital cameras and their accessories (including cords and batteries) can be recycled for FREE at Council's Community Recycling Stations.
+Mobile phones, digital cameras and their accessories (including cords and batteries) can be recycled for free at Council's Community Recycling Stations.
+Alternatively:

 • You can recycle mobile phones through Mobile Muster which allows you to drop your old mobiles at a number of locations, or you can arrange to post your device by mail.